 - For the crust: combine dates, walnuts, pecans, oil, and syrup in a food processor and pulse until everything is mixed together.
 You may want to do this in 2 batches.

 - Grease a muffin tin with coconut oil then evenly distribute the crust, using your hands or a spoon to smash it down flat; place tin in the freezer.

 - For the filling: place cashews, milk, oil, syrup, extract, and lime juice in a high-power blender and pulse.
-If mixture seems to be stuck, add additional milk 1 tbsp at a time, but be careful not to add too much additional milk or the filling will be too thin.
+If mixture seems to be stuck, add additional milk 1 tablespoon at a time, but be careful not to add too much additional milk or the filling will be too thin.

 - Pour cashew cream overtop of the 12 tart crusts, evenly distributing it.